 What is the Auth Token?

-Twilio uses two credentials to determine which account an API request is coming from.
+Twilio uses two credentials to determine which project an API request is coming from.
 The “Account SID”, which acts as a username, and the “Auth Token” which acts as a password.

 Where is my Auth Token?

 You can find the Auth Token in the Console dashboard hidden behind a bunch of dots.
 Click on these dots to reveal your AuthToken.
 Click on the lock icon to hide it again.